 Unlike HIV, the influenza virus consists of eight genes divided into 11 segments or "chromosomes".
 If one strain of influenza infects a victim who is already infected with a different strain, there is a chance that a "hybrid" influenza can be produced, with part of the 11 segments from one strain and the rest from the other.
 Most of the time these hybrids are not very effective, but it's like rolling dice: it might also create a new strain that is much more dangerous.
 The fact that some of the nations threatened by H5N1 also have large numbers of AIDS victims enhances the threat, since AIDS sufferers have suppressed immune systems, making them incubators for other diseases.

 The fairly mild flu pandemics in 1957 and 1968 seem to have been different avian-human flu hybrids.
 A human-contagious flu can spread widely and rapidly, meaning that a high percentage of the world's population will be infected.
 Because of the widespread footprint of the infection, even the mild pandemics killed millions.
 The dreaded 1918 flu had a fatality rate of about 2.5% and killed tens of millions.
-With so many people sick at once. medical facilities are overloaded, pharmaceutical manufacturers have no prayer of keeping up with demand, and large job absenteeism means curtailed economic productivity.
+With so many people sick at once, medical facilities are overloaded, pharmaceutical manufacturers have no prayer of keeping up with demand, and large job absenteeism depresses economic productivity.

 New antiviral drugs, particularly Tamiflu, block the replication of the influenza virus, reducing the severity of an infection if taken within 48 hours of onset of symptoms.
 It is, however, expensive, and in limited supply.
 Vaccine production is currently based on using large batches of eggs, but work is underway on creating new processes that can produce vaccines rapidly in big vats.